 Once received and processed, your material will become part of the City of Ottawa Archives collection and will be available for research.
 The archivist working with you on the agreement will ask for some personal details about yourself and any other persons described in the donation to provide useful contextual information to your donation.
 This information may be included in the collection database to help researchers understand the context and significance of your materials.
 If you would like to restrict access to your item(s) for a set time period, this can be specified in the agreement.

-Access restrictions may need to be placed on some records for a designated period in accordance with privacy protection laws.
+Access restrictions may need to be placed on some records for a designated period.
+The archivist will work with you to find a compromise between protecting the privacy of persons mentioned in the records against their value as documents open for research.
 For instance, as defined by privacy legislation, if your donation includes personal information about somebody else (e.g. S.I.N., health card number, medical information) and it is not possible to gain their consent for use, the Archives may need to restrict access to the materials for that individual’s lifetime.

 Processing records takes time.
 Once we receive the material, items will be arranged and described following professional archival standards.
 This process is time consuming but allows us to properly preserve and make your material available for posterity.
 As a result, entries for your items may not appear immediately in our web portal, the Ottawa Museums and Archives Collections database (OMAC).